Astroua/SCIMES/docs/using.rst

     >>> dclust = SpectralCloudstering(d, cat)

-By default, the clustering is performed on the aggregate affinity matrix given by the element-wise multiplication of the luminosity and the volume matrix.
-If the desidered clustering needs to imply, for example, only the volume matrix, this can be obtained by setting:
+By default, the clustering is performed on the aggregate affinity matrix given by the `element-wise multiplication of the luminosity and the volume matrix <http://scimes.readthedocs.org/en/latest/algorithm.html#from-the-graph-to-the-affinity-matrix>`_.
+If the desired clustering needs to imply, for example, only the volume matrix, this can be obtained by setting:

     >>> dclust = SpectralCloudstering(d, cat, cl_luminosity = False)